Claire Currie - Childminder

 Table of costs Amount Cost Type 5.00 Average hourly rate

 - I will give the children in my setting every opportunity to learn to be their very best in a caring environment where they can flourish both socially and academically.
 All children dispite race, religion or disability will be treated fairly.
 All of the above will be tailored to each child's stage of development.
 And most importantly will be done with as much FUN as possible.

 - Immediate vacancies

-- 1 under 5, full time place, Thursday and Friday all day.
+- 1 under 5, full time place or part time.
+2 full time available soon.
 Lynch Hill school drop off and pick ups .

 - Date updated

 - 3 & 4 year old funding

 30 Hours Extended Entitlement

 - Registered to provide 30 hours entitlement